Lamden/docs/docs/dapps.md

 You can create the same smart contract and deploy it to the network under different names as many times as you want.

 ### This info is only sent when the wallet is unlocked
-Any interaction with a wallet can be done only witn unlocked wallet.
-To unlock you need to sign in to the wallet.
+Any interaction with a wallet can be done only with an unlocked wallet.
+To unlock, you need to sign in to the wallet.

 ### Wallet info will automatically when the wallet is locked and unlocked
-Basically the 'lamdenWalletInfo' listener will fire automatically when the user locks and unlocks the wallet.
+Basically, the 'lamdenWalletInfo' listener will fire automatically when the user locks and unlocks the wallet.
 So your app can respond immediately

 ## Listen for Transaction Results
-### “TxStatus” can be listened to to get the result of a transaction
+### “TxStatus” can be listened to get the result of a transaction

  - If this is a` transaction you will not get a hash, just a state result
  - If this is a `testnet` or `mainnet` transaction you will get a hash back and then a subsequent state change result.
 It’s the dapps responsibility to keep track of these things